 Section 5.
 HUD-Code Manufactured Home Applications.

-A manufactured home may be located and installed within the city limits with the proper permit.
+A manufactured home may be located and installed within the city limits for use as a dwelling in any area determined appropriate by the municipality, including a subdivision, planned unit development, single lot, and rental community or park upon proper application.
 No manufactured homes shall be erected, replaced, or installed within the city limits of the City that cannot meet one or more conditions of HUD-code manufactured homes requirements in Section 6 herein.

 The erection, replacement, or installation of a manufactured home in the city limits of the City shall not be placed in areas prohibited by City ordinance.